-If that’s you or your business, you might consider getting a card that can add to your American Express Membership Rewards point balance, and The Business Platinum® Card from American Express has a new welcome offer with a nice chunk of bonus points.
+If that’s you or your business, you might consider getting a card that can add to your American Express Membership Rewards point balance, and both The Platinum Card® from American Express and The Business Platinum Card® from American Express have lucrative welcome offers right now with nice chunks of bonus points.

 Some people have been seeing even higher offers via referrals from friends and family, and the options vary depending on where you look.
 So you’ll want to do a little research to make sure you’re getting the best offer available before you apply.

-Additionally, you’ll receive access to more than 1,200 airport lounges worldwide, including the exclusive American Express Centurion Lounges, Delta Sky Club lounges (when flying Delta), Priority Pass Select lounges, Escape Lounges and more.
+Of course, the reason most people get an Amex Platinum card is for its elite travel benefits.
+Card members get access to more than 1,300 airport lounges worldwide, including the exclusive American Express Centurion Lounges, Delta Sky Club lounges (when flying Delta), Priority Pass Select lounges, Escape Lounges and more.
 Having lounge access while traveling can be an invaluable perk and potentially worth the annual fee alone, depending on how often you fly.

-Comparing the Amex Business Platinum against our benchmark credit card
+Comparing the Amex Platinum against our benchmark credit card

 CNN Underscored’s benchmark credit card, the Citi® Double Cash Card, earns a fixed 2% cash back — 1% when you make a purchase and another 1% as you pay it off.
 If you prefer straight cash back, then this card has a better return on purchases outside of the bonus categories.
-But if you prefer to use your points toward travel, the Amex Business Platinum provides a better return.
+But if you prefer to use your points toward travel, the Amex Platinum and Amex Business Platinum cards provide a better return.

-Additionally, the Amex Business Platinum card benefits are significantly better than what you’ll find with the Citi Double Cash card, although it comes at quite a premium.
-If you think you’ll travel often once business travel picks up again, then all the credits and benefits of this card can pay off well.
+Additionally, the Amex Platinum and Amex Business Platinum card benefits are significantly better than what you’ll find with the Citi Double Cash, although they come at quite a premium.
+If you think you’ll travel often once business travel picks up again, then all the credits and benefits of the Platinum cards can pay off well.
 On the flip side, if you’re not a road warrior and prefer cash back in your pocket, you’ll find the Citi Double Cash to be more advantageous.

 Also, remember that business credit cards are not solely for large corporations.
 Mom-and-pop shops, small startups and even side jobs are often eligible for business credit cards as well.
 You might not even realize you already have a business when in fact you do.
 Selling products through eBay, being a ride-share driver or buying and selling real estate all may be activities that categorize you as a sole proprietor.

-Is the Amex Business Platinum card right for you?
+Is an Amex Platinum card right for you?

-There’s no way to sugarcoat it — with a $595 annual fee, the Amex Business Platinum is pricey and one of the most expensive cards on the market.
-But it has significantly more benefits then you’ll see with many other cards.
-If the airline credits, lounge access and complimentary elite status are valuable to you, then this card will pay for itself.
-If you travel more for leisure, your business might find a better return in a less expensive card, such as the Ink Business Preferred Credit Card.
+There’s no way to sugarcoat it — the Amex Platinum and Amex Business Platinum cards are pricey.
+But they have significantly more benefits then you’ll see with many other cards.
+If the airline credits, lounge access and complimentary elite status are valuable to you, then these cards will pay for themselves.
+If you travel more for leisure, your business might find a better return with a less-expensive card, such as the Ink Business Preferred® Credit Card.

-But with a strong bonus offer and a lot of travel perks, you might find the Amex Business Platinum to be a nice way to increase your point balance and travel like a VIP with a single card.
+But with strong welcome offers and a lot of travel perks, getting either an Amex Platinum or Amex Business Platinum card is an easy way to increase your points balance and travel like a VIP with a single card.

 Find out which credit cards CNN Underscored chose as its best credit cards of 2021.